taylor1355/npc/npc/README.md

 # Setup
 ## API setup
-The following files should be found in the root directory of the repo:
+The following files should be found in `npc.project_config.CREDENTIALS_DIR` directory of the repo:

 - *api_keys.cfg*
 ```